 NOAA's CHAMP is funded by the NOAA Coral Reef Conservation Program, which focuses mostly on three threats facing coral reefs today: climate change, effects of overfishing, and land-based sources of pollution.
 You can find more about the CRCP here.
-Below is brief introduction to land-based sources of pollution as it affects coral reefs, taken from that site.
+Below is brief introduction to land-based sources of pollution as they affect coral reefs, taken from that site.

 It is now well accepted that many major coral reef ecosystem stressors originate from land-based sources, most notably, toxicants, sediments, and nutrients.
 Within the United States and its jurisdictions, there are numerous locations where coral reef ecosystems are highly impacted by watershed alteration, run-off, and coastal development.
 The importance of identifying the extent of and reducing these effects has now become crucial, as land-based pollution and coastal development put 22 percent and 30 percent, respectively, of coral reefs on Earth at risk.
 The April 2004 Report of the US Commission on Ocean Policy highlighted the need for "an ecosystem and watershed-based management" approach to ocean pollution, and identified both "the astounding decline of coral reef ecosystems" and "an urgent need to address the identified, major factors causing coral declines."